Conversations on Collaboration in Photography

 Laura Wexler and Shawn Michelle Smith: The Living Archive

-This conversation will focus on artists who work with archives to expand fixed notions of history, and people who call for a reassessment of ownership and control over photographed people within archives.
+Scholars Laura Wexler (Yale University) and Shawn Michelle Smith (SAIC) will focus on artists who work with archives to expand fixed notions of history, and people who call for a reassessment of ownership and control over photographed people within archives.

 6:30pm – 7:30pm